-The Truett Baptist Camp is located on the farm that was the birthplace and boyhood home of Dr. George W. Truett, one of the Southern Baptists’ most outstanding pastors.
+Truett Conference Center and Camp is located on the farm that was the birthplace and boyhood home of Dr. George W. Truett, one of the Southern Baptists’ most outstanding pastors.
 George Truett, the son of Charles Levi and Mary Kimsey Truett, was born May 6, 1867.

 Logs from the birth house were used in one of the buildings at the camp.
 George was the seventh child in a happy family of eight children.
 In 1886, at the age of nineteen, he accepted Jesus Christ as his Savior and joined the church at Hayesville.
 He was already teaching school at this time.
 In 1887, he helped found Hiawassee Academy in nearby Hiawassee, Georgia where he was the school’s first principal.

-The camp is landscaped with rhododendrons, azaleas, daylilies and other shrubs which make the camp colorful in the spring and summer and then the changing of the leaves in the fall makes for a beautiful area and then snow in the winter makes a stay at Truett wonderful.
+The camp is landscaped with rhododendrons, azaleas, day lilies, and other shrubs which make the camp colorful in spring and summer.
+The colors of autumn appear with the changes of the leaves across the mountains surrounding the camp.
+Cool mountain air and fresh fallen snow make Truett a beautiful winter retreat.